digital-asset/daml/docs/source/daml-finance/getting-started/lifecycling.rst

 ========================================

 Since the bond pays a coupon on a yearly basis, we talk about a time-based event.
-The requirement to pay the copuon is governed by actual time.
+The requirement to pay the coupon is governed by actual time.
 However, in a trading and settlement system, it is useful to be able to control the time variable, in order to simulate previous/future payments, or to have some flexibility regarding when to process events.